-\paragraph{Translating between representations} Many systems need to translate back and forth between symbolic and sub-symbolic representations.
-In fact, a lot of research on deep learning is on how to efficiently represent symbols so that neural networks can properly leverage them.
-A straight-forward example is translating words (symbols) to a sub-symbolic representation to serve as an input for an RNN.
-Generally, these words are replaced by a one-hot encoding or by learned embeddings.
-A more interesting example is encoding relations in sub-symbolic space.
-The wide variety of methods~\cite{bordes2013translating, trouillon2016complex, distmult} developed to do this indicates that this is far from a solved problem.
+\paragraph{Translating between representations} Many systems need to translate back and forth between symbolic and subsymbolic representations.
+In fact, a lot of research on deep learning is devoted to efficiently representing symbols so that neural networks can properly leverage them.
+A straightforward example is to translate symbols to a subsymbolic representation that can serve as input for a neural network.
+Generally, these symbols are replaced by a one-hot encoding or by learned embeddings.
+Note, however, that this does not imply that the system can perform symbolic manipulation on this input.
+Rather, it serves as an index to a set of learned, latent embeddings.
+A more interesting example is encoding relations in subsymbolic space.
+The wide variety of methods~\cite{bordes2013translating, trouillon2016complex, distmult} developed for this purpose indicates that this is far from a solved problem.
 Different encodings have different benefits.
 For example, TransE~\cite{bordes2013translating} encodes relations as vector translations from subject to object embeddings.
 A disadvantage is that symmetric relations are represented by the null vector, and entities in symmetric relations are pushed towards each other.
 More complex structures are even harder to represent.
-For example, there is currently a lot of research in how to utilize graph-structured data in neural networks (cf. Section~\ref{sec:kge_gnn}).
+For example, there is currently a lot of research in how to utilize graph-structured data in neural networks (cf. \ref{sec:kge_gnn}).

-Translating from a sub-symbolic back to a symbolic representations happens, for the example, at the end of a neural network classifier.
-Here, a sub-symbolic vector needs to be translated to discrete classes.
-Generally, this happens through the use of a final layer with a soft-max activation function which then models the confidence scores of these classes as a probability distribution.
+Translating from a subsymbolic representation back to a symbolic one happens, for example, at the end of a neural network classifier.
+Here, a subsymbolic vector needs to be translated to discrete classes.
+Generally, this happens through the use of a final layer with a soft-max activation function which then models the confidence scores of these classes as a categorical distribution.
 However, other options are possible.
 For example, some methods are only interested in the most likely class, and will use an arg-max instead.
-Alternatively, a Gumbel-softmax activation can be used as a differentiable approximation of a sampling on the probability distribution represented by the soft-max.
+Alternatively, a Gumbel-softmax activation can be used as a differentiable approximation of sampling from the categorical distribution.